narravaganza/narravaganza.github.io/_stories/baby-seal.md

 ---
-name: Live at the Baby Seal
+title: Live at the Baby Seal
 preview: As background jazz, they usually play that Bill Evans record with the yellow cover, placing the LP cover on top of the whiskey bottles, beneath a sculpture of the words "Now Playing Sculpture...
 ---
 "Can I have a double Martini no ice, please?"